your5e/5e-srd-markdown/README.md

 - `make test` runs all the code tests
 - `make ci` runs all the code tests, and a couple more
 - `bats tests/clean/clean.bats` runs only the clean test suite

+Strategy for adding a new SRD is create a new profile with no filters, break the file down into its component parts to more easily identify which filters are needed or will need to be written.
+As more filters are added to the profile, the end result will start to take shape, making it easier to identify which parts need changing by hand vs need a filter written.

+(My rule of thumb is if it occurs more than a handful of times, or can be obviously fixed with code, it gets a filter, otherwise I just do it by hand.)

+When adding a new filter, first identify examples from the SRD, copy them to the new filter test file, and fix them in isolation.
+Then clean the SRD to find other examples where the format might be slightly different.
+Adjust the code and tests until you catch as many instances as possible.